 | XD/XS | Deicing/marine | High-grade stainless |

 Don’t mix materials in a connection.
-Galvanic corrosion occurs when
+Galvanic corrosion occurs when dissimilar metals contact in the presence of moisture.

 Step 3: Check Geometric Compatibility